haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 :title: Vim as your IDE

+To follow this article you required basic idea of how to use Vim and its command based editing.

 In the first article_ I was describing how I came in to Vim editor and its fundamental difference with other type of editors.
 So on this article I'm explaining how to setup Vim as a common IDE for